Yoga for Self-Regulation

 3 Brunner, D., Amitai Abramovitch, and Joseph Etherton.
 A yoga program for cognitive enhancement.
 PLoS ONE.
 2017; 12(8):1-12.

 4 Gothe, N. and Edward McAuley.
 Yoga and cognition: A meta-analysis of chronic and acute effects.
 Psychosomatic Medicine.
 2015; 77:784-797.

 How Does Yoga Build Self-Regulation?

-Our yoga practices can catalyze better choices because we get better at choosing to respond rather than react (self-regulation).
+Our yoga practice can catalyze better choices because we get better at choosing to respond rather than react (self-regulation).
 We can learn to respond to stress and challenges with resilience and adaptability in our physical yoga poses, which will transcend the way we meet stressors in our mental capacities.
-A yoga practice is especially valuable for those times when students feel unsettled, uncertain, and depleted.
+A yoga workout is especially valuable for those times when students feel unsettled, uncertain, and depleted.
 In taking the time to sit and be quiet, we are truly able to listen to ourselves without the constant chatter of the mind.

 Our 4-Step Approach

 Develop a Relationship & Lay Out a Roadmap for the Class

 Yoga and mindfulness depend on a relationship of trust and safety between pupil and instructor, so our first sessions will be dedicated to establishing a safe environment to take risks!

 These are mental practices that have bodily effects.
 Through yoga meditation, we will strengthen brain health in self-control and self regulation—the insula, prefrontal cortex, and hippocampus.